wang93wei/BeriBeri/README-en.md

 > frequently used pages will not to be adapted.

 > [!CAUTION]
-> [BLBewly](https://apps.apple.com/us/app/blbewly/id6742200021) is a free BewlyBewly extension on Safari.
-We thank [𝗦𝘁𝗲𝘃𝗲 𝕏](https://x.com/st7evechou) for their help with the free publication of the app to Safari.
-> However, issues encountered with the Safari version are outside of our maintenance scope,
-> and we are not considering Safari maintenance.

-> [!CAUTION]
 > If you are installing this extension, your browser will probably say that it can read your browser history.
 >
 > This is because BewlyBewly uses the ["tabs" permission](https://developer.chrome.com/docs/extensions/reference/api/tabs), which can also be used to read each tab, allowing it to know the browsing history, but it is not utilized here.